leonuz/leonuz.github.io/_posts/2022-07-27-SECRET-CONVE.RSA.TIONS.markdown

 {%- endhighlight -%}

-First we need to iterate over the msg_encode list and convert each item, creating a new list, and them, we use the join method of the empty string to join all of the strings together
+First, we need to iterate over the msg_encode list and convert each item, creating a new list.
+Then, we use the join method of the empty string to join all of the strings together

 When we run the script and VOILA!!